Jamaal Magloire: Early life

-Magloire was born in Toronto, Ontario to Trinidadian immigrant parents, Garth, a welder, and Marion, an insurance worker.
-He was raised in the city's Scarborough district and attended high school at Eastern Commerce Collegiate Institute, where he led the school's AAA basketball team to back-to-back Ontario provincial championships in 1995 and 1996.
+Magloire was born in Toronto, Ontario, to Trinidadian immigrant parents, Garth, a welder, and Marion, an insurance worker.
+He was raised in the city's Scarborough district and attended high school at Eastern Commerce Collegiate Institute, where he led the school's grade 12 boys basketball team to back-to-back Ontario provincial championships in 1995 and 1996.

 College career

 In 1996, Magloire enrolled at the University of Kentucky.
 He was named to the SEC All-Freshman team in 1997.
 Magloire started 12 games as a sophomore for the Kentucky Wildcats team that won the national championship in 1998.
 He was a first-team All-Southeastern Conference (SEC) selection in his senior season.
 He finished his college career as Kentucky's all-time leader in blocked shots, with 268.
 Magloire's tenure with the Wildcats earned him the nickname "Big Cat".

 NBA career

 Charlotte / New Orleans Hornets (2000–2005)

 He was drafted by the Charlotte Hornets with the 19th pick of the 2000 NBA draft, and filled a reserve role for his first two seasons in which he averaged 6.5 points in 16.8 minutes per game.
 In the 2002–03 season, the Hornets' first year in New Orleans, he started all 82 games, averaging 10.3 points and 8.8 rebounds per game.

 During the 2003–04 season, Magloire averaged 13.6 points and 10.3 rebounds per game while starting all 82 games, and was named to the Eastern Conference All-Star Team.
 He became only the second Canadian All-Star in NBA history, after Steve Nash.
 Magloire played well, leading the Eastern All-Stars with 19 points, along with 8 rebounds in 21 minutes of action.